Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Data Preliminaries

 \subsubsection{S\'{e}rsic Profile}

 To model the intensity functions of GCs in elliptical galaxies and UDGs, we adopt a widely used physical model called the S\'{e}rsic profile \citep{Sersic1963, Harris1991, Wang2013,Peng2016, van_Dokkum_2017, Dutta_Chowdhury_2019, Janssens_2022, Saifollahi2022}.
-This profile describes the intensity of GCs in a galaxy as a function of distance from a point $s=(s_x, s_y) \in \mathbb{R}^2$ to the galactic center:
+This profile describes the intensity of GCs in a galaxy as a function of distance from the galactic center to a point $s=(s_x, s_y) \in \mathbb{R}^2$: